stavros-mhs/ginny/README.md

 we have the following nodes:

 Agent Nodes:
-1. Spot Goal --> summarizes the task
+1. Summarizer --> summarizes the task
     + str --> str
 2. Implementer --> makes the implementation
     + str -->? test_out --> source.c